-The histograms for all other testing procedures are shown in Appendix A in Fig. 18.
-The distributions are comparable to the distribution shown in Fig. 13.
+The histograms for all other testing procedures are shown in the appendix in Figure 18.
+The distributions are comparable to the distribution shown in Figure 13.
 It can therefore be seen that most power requests can be met by only one battery unit, and the inverter hysteresis power has a negligible influence on those power requests.

-Power distributions for all battery units and all tests can be found in Fig. 17 in Appendix A. Those distributions are intended to represent the inverter hysteresis powers within the global efficiency options.
-The lithium-ion batteries experience higher power than the lead-acid batteries due to the lower power capabilities of the lead-acid batteries.
+Power distributions for all battery units and all tests can be found in Figure 17 in the appendix.
+Those distributions are intended to represent the inverter hysteresis powers within the global efficiency options.
+The lithium-ion batteries experience higher power than the leadacid batteries due to the lower power capabilities of the lead-acid batteries.
 In addition, the mean values of the lead-acid batteries are often shifted to the negative, which means that the lead-acid batteries have to be charged more frequently due to their lower efficiency.
-The boxes of the boxplots are all within $\pm 200~\text{kW}$ despite different inverter hysteresis power settings.
+The boxes of the boxplots are all within $\pm 200~kW$ despite different inverter hysteresis power settings.

-5.2.
-Benchmark - full load cycle
+5.2 Benchmark - full load cycle